eliangcs/pystock-crawler/README.rst

 same web pages.
 However, the cache can be quite huge.
 If you don't need it, just delete the ``.scrapy`` directory after you've done crawling.

+``-b`` option is only available to ``pystock-crawler reports`` command.
+It allows you to split a large symbol list into smaller batches.
+This is actually a workaround for an unresolved bug (#2).
+Normally you don't have to specify this option.
+Default value (500) works just fine.

 The rows in the output file are in an arbitrary order by default.
 Use ``--sort`` option to sort them by symbols and dates.
 But if you have a large output file, don't use --sort because it will be slow and eat a lot of memory.